Igalia/wpewebkit.org/about/architecture.md

 ### WPE

-The [WebKit](https://webkit.org) project is designed to provide programming interfaces to Web Browser developers.
-Depending on the platform and operating system the Browser application should run on, the developers should choose the right WebKit port suiting their needs.
-For instance, macOS application developers should rely on the WebKit mac ports.
-Linux desktop developers should build their application upon the [GTK port](https://webkitgtk.org).

-WPE is the official WebKit port for embedded platforms.
+WPE is the official [WebKit](https://webkit.org) port for embedded platforms.
 WPE is uniquely designed for embedded systems in that it doesn't depend on any user-interface toolkit such as the traditional Cocoa, GTK, etc toolkits.